Wanting to Become a Civil Construction Designer? Study RII60520 - Advanced Diploma of Civil Construction Design.

 Available to International and Local students.

-This qualification will be delivered over 104 weeks, including 80 weeks of training and assessment spread over 8 terms of 10 weeks each and 24 weeks of holidays.
+The full-time qualification will be delivered over 104 weeks, including 80 weeks of training and assessment spread over 8 terms of 10 weeks each and 24 weeks of holidays.

-Tuition Fee: $22,000(AUD) inclusive of all learning materials. * Please also note prices may vary if Credit Transfer are approved.
+* Please also note prices may vary if Credit Transfer are approved.

 Upon graduation, you may pursue study Bachelor Degrees in Perth or other cities of Australia.